civicrm/civicrm-dev-docs/docs/core/architecture.md

 - PledgeBlock.xml

 The files.xml is just a list of the other files.
-Each of the others represents a table in the Database.
-The XML files describe the database and are used to build both the DAO files and the new database SQL generation script.
+Each of the others represents a table in the Database, defining both table-leve and field-level metadata.

 The XML describes fields, foreign keys and indexes, an example of a field definition is: